Skip to content

 Reading

 Children should be reading regularly to an adult at home - at minimum of 3 times a week.
+Reading books and diaries need to be brought to school every day.
 Year 3 home reading books can be changed every Tuesday and Friday.
 Reading Records are checked every Friday and the number of times your child had read is noted down.
 Reading certificates are awarded every 20th log in their record.

 Homework: Spellings, Reading and Times Tables